young-sudo/scrna-pipe/README.md

   <br>
   <small>Output figures from the pipeline.<br>Top Left: Clustered and annotated malignant tumor cells.
 Top Right: Clustered and annotated non-malignant cells.
 Bottom: Plot for variable features with top 10 labeled.</small>
 </p>

->Full methods, results, and discussion in the project report in `docs/`

 ---